godotengine/godot-docs/classes/class_vector2.rst

 - :ref:`Vector2<class_Vector2>` **ceil** **(** **)** |const|

-Returns the vector with all components rounded up (towards positive infinity).
+Returns a new vector with all components rounded up (towards positive infinity).

 ----